-As a pianist, he has performed more than 160 outreach concerts in 14 states on tours organized by the Piatigorsky Foundation to help bring live classical music to small communities across the United States.
-Since 2009, he has been a faculty accompanist for the Berkshire Choral Festival, working with conductors Dale Warland, Philip Brunelle, Simon Carrington, Jane Glover, Heinz Ferlesch, Grant Gershon, Julian Wachner, Robert Page, Kent Tritle, Craig Hella Johnson, and Murry Sidlin.
-Grossman co-founded and served as artistic director of the Cambridge Early Music Project, a Boston-based organization that presented numerous concerts, highlights of which include include Schütz’s Musikalische Exequien and Bach’s Jesu, meine Freude and Magnificat.
+As a pianist, he has been affiliated since 2005 with the Piatigorsky Foundation, performing more than 180 outreach concerts in 15 states to help bring live classical music to underserved communities across the United States.
+He was a faculty accompanist for the Berkshire Choral Festival, working with conductors Dale Warland, Philip Brunelle, Simon Carrington, Jane Glover, Heinz Ferlesch, Grant Gershon, Julian Wachner, Robert Page, Kent Tritle, Craig Hella Johnson, and Murry Sidlin.
+Grossman previously co-founded and served as artistic director of the Cambridge Early Music Project, a Boston-based organization that presented numerous concerts, highlights of which include include Schütz’s Musikalische Exequien and Bach’s Jesu, meine Freude and Magnificat.

 Grossman is also active as a recording artist.
 His first solo piano CD, Cosmic Light (music for piano by Keith Barnard), was released on the Metier Arts label, and Carson Cooman’s Nantucket Dreaming, on which he performs solo and in a trio, was released on Naxos.
 Previously, he released two recordings devoted to contemporary American composers: New Dawn, with soprano Amanda Forsythe, of Carson Cooman’s vocal works and piano solos (on Albany Records); and the chamber music of Leland Smith with vioinist and violist Sarah Darling (on the Naxos label).
 The Welcome News: Choral Music of Carson Cooman is his first commercial release as a conductor.